From Snort to Synapse: We Map Out Cocaine’s Trip in Your Brain

 The Cocaine Trip

-Now we’ve come to the point when your body reacts.
+Now we’ve come to the point when your body reacts to cocaine use.
 But before we get to the euphoria, let’s take a look at what happens when the coke crosses that BBB line.
 Rest assured, this is not a casualty-free journey.

 Crossing the BBB Turnpike

 Your BBB is a barrier that separates circulating blood from your brain fluid and the entire central nervous system.
 It’s a dynamic surface that responds to various signals.
-It’s job is basically to let good stuff in and keep bad stuff out.
-So how does it respond to cocaine?
+Its job is basically to let good stuff in and keep bad stuff out.
+So how does it respond to cocaine use?

 Creating a Traffic Jam

 What’s next?
 Once the cocaine enters your brain, it causes neurotransmitter traffic to back up—specifically the neurotransmitter dopamine (your brain’s natural happy drug) is stimulated.

 Normally, this chemical is released when you sense something rewarding, like a mouthwatering smell or a really awesome prize.
 Normally, dopamine returns to its origin shortly after being released, but there’s nothing normal about a coke trip.
 The stimulant drug prevents dopamine from recycling, causing a jam-up of excessive amounts in your cells.

 This build-up of natural happy chemicals causes the euphoric high you feel after snorting coke.
 It also interrupts your general brain communications in the process.
 As a result, your body feels the effects from head to toe.
 Some of these effects include: